 Viz of the Day

 If you’ve already subscribed to Viz of the Day, you’ve been receiving amazing data vizzes directly to your email inbox.
 Additionally, you can always see the Viz of the Day near the top of the homepage.
 Pro tip: Find a viz you’d like to nominate for Viz of the Day?
 Click on the viz and select the Nominate a Viz icon.

 Each day, Trending features 20 popular vizzes on Tableau Public.
 These span across a variety of different topics and languages.

 Did you know there's a custom channel just for you?
 But you can only view it if you're logged in.
-From Your Network serves you personalized content based on the authors you follow.
+Recent Activity serves you personalized content based on the authors you follow.
 Want to discover more?
 Follow more authors!
 It’s that simple.